guitarbeat/conflict-mediation-platform/src/docs/DEBUGGING.md

 ### **Performance Impact**
 - Debug tools have minimal impact when disabled
 - Log history is limited to 1000 entries
-- Performance monitoring uses efficient APIs
+- Form debugging uses efficient event handling

 ### **Security**
 - No sensitive data in logs by default